manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Plain_indexes_creation.md

-# Plain indexes creation
+# Plain tables creation

-Plain indexes are indexes that are created one-time by fetching data at creation from one or several sources.
-A plain index is immutable as documents cannot be added or deleted during it's lifespan.
+Plain tables are tables that are created one-time by fetching data at creation from one or several sources.
+A plain table is immutable as documents cannot be added or deleted during it's lifespan.
 It is only possible to update values of numeric attributes (including MVA).
-Refreshing the data is only possible by recreating the whole index.
+Refreshing the data is only possible by recreating the whole table.

-Plain indexes are available only in [Plain mode](../Creating_an_index/Local_indexes.md#Defining-index-schema-in-config-%28Plain mode%29) and their definition is made of an index declaration and one or several source declarations.
-The data gathering and index creation is not made by the `searchd` server, but by the auxiliary tool `indexer`.
+Plain tables are available only in the [Plain mode](../Creating_an_index/Local_indexes.md#Defining-table-schema-in-config-%28Plain mode%29) and their definition is made of a table declaration and one or several source declarations.
+The data gathering and table creation is not made by the `searchd` server, but by the auxiliary tool `indexer`.

 **Indexer** is a command line tool that can be called directly from the command line or from shell scripts.